dupontbenoit/.dotfiles/nvim/README.md

 # Config file for neovim

+## Installation

-Don'f forget to for the plugins to work
+Don'f forget to run the following command for Telescope to work.

 ```
 brew install ripgrep